emanuele-f/PCAPdroid/dump_modes.md

 This advanced mode is specifically designed to provide a real time analysis of the traffic.
 In this mode PCAPdroid encapsulates the PCAP records in an UDP stream, sent to a remote UDP collector.
 The collector IP and port can be configured in the PCAPdroid settings.

-**NOTE**: UDP is a unreliable transport protocol, which means that packets may be dropped or reordered, in particular over wifi, so this mode may produce a partial capture
+**NOTE**: UDP is a unreliable transport protocol, which means that packets may be dropped or reordered, in particular over wifi, so this mode may produce a partial capture.
+Prefer the "TCP Exporter" mode instead

 To use this mode, you either need a linux system or a Windows system with Wireshark.